chirno/test/README.md

-To run, use shift+right click in folder to open cmd in local directory.
+To run, use shift+right click in folder and open cmd in local directory.

-		Type in npm install.
-This should install all developer dependencies stated in package.json.
+		Type in npm install to install all developer dependencies stated in package.json.

 		Then type in gulp to run.